NRCan/hello/README.md

 # Work for Natural Resources Canada?

 NRCan employee outside of Ottawa?
-Want to connect on GitHub?
+In need of a private repo?
+Let's connect on Github.

 Send us an email.